Specialized Website Strategy and Support for Creative Entrepreneurs

 A Brief History of Content Management Systems

-In 1999, when the Internet was still in its infancy, some clients expressed a desire to update their websites without needing to write code.
+I began my first web development company, Newfangled, in 1995.
+Back then all you needed to build a website was Simple Text and Photoshop.
+But very quickly clients expressed a desire to update their websites without needing to write code.
 At that time, off-the-shelf options for content management were scarce, limited to a few expensive enterprise-level solutions funded by venture capital.
-It was only in 2001 that Drupal and WordPress, the earliest iterations, emerged and gradually evolved into the robust content management platforms we know today.
-Meanwhile, we developed our own custom proprietary platform called the Newfangled CMS to empower clients in managing their own content.
-Although we ceased its development many years ago, the Newfangled CMS is still in use today.
+The very earliest versions of open source CMS platforms like Drupal and WordPress were not released until 2001 and 2003 respectively.
+Meanwhile, Newfangled developed its own custom proprietary platform called the Newfangled CMS to empower clients in managing their own content.

 Content Management Required Extensive Custom Code

-Creating a platform like the Newfangled CMS, allowing us to construct custom sites using our proprietary software, necessitated a substantial amount of custom code.
-We had to dedicate staff to support and further research and development for the CMS itself, in addition to designers and developers who built websites with it.
+Creating a platform like the Newfangled CMS, allowed us to construct custom sites using our proprietary software.
+But that necessitated a substantial amount of custom code.
+Newfangled had to dedicate staff to support and further research and development for the CMS itself, in addition to designers and developers who built websites with it.
 This overhead proved burdensome.

 By the 2010s, Drupal and WordPress were gaining prominence as dominant open-source CMS solutions.
 However, developing dynamic websites on these platforms still entailed significant custom programming.
 While the core software was free and supported by vast developer communities, additional code was required to integrate plugins, modules, and custom features, involving PHP templates, JavaScript, and database programming.